LooMarcus/HomeAssistantConfiguration/packages/README.md

 #### batteries
 Template sensors for sensor battery levels and automations to notify on low battery.

+#### charging_station
+Automations for turning on the charging station with a button and a reminder to charge my e-bike battery every night.
+Will redo with more variables when I get a power metering plug.

 #### doorbell
 Send notifications and flash lights when someone rings the doorbell.
 Using a [python script](https://github.com/isabellaalstrom/HomeAssistantConfiguration/blob/master/python_scripts/flash_lights_upstairs_hallway_and_yard.py) to flash the lights and then return to previous state and brightness.